Mappy/astarlite/README.md

 You can download OpenStreeMap data from Cloudmade which gracefully give access to several zones.

 We'll work on the suburban area around Paris called Île-de-France.
 You can download the ile-de-france.osm.bz2 file on http://downloads.cloudmade.com/europe/western_europe/france/ile-de-france#downloads_breadcrumbs using download_data.sh
+(If you want faster results, you can use a smaller data set such as Monaco)

 ## Install dependencies